michaelprflores/dive-into-elm/README.md

 - 11AM - research Functional Programming in web development
 - 12PM - research Elm
 - 1PM - determine something to build based on research
-- 2:45 PM - Put together presentation notes (results) and resources used
+- 2:45 PM - put together conclusion and resources used
-- 3:30 PM - Share with class
+- 3:30 PM - share with class

-## Results
+## Research

-### 1. Functional Programming
+### Functional Programming

 <details>
   <summary><strong>What is it?</strong></summary>